Zahra-Nasr/zahra-nasr.github.io/content/project/designing-game-for-rehabilitation-of-the-wrist-complex-and-forearm-complex/index.md

 ---
 title: Designing Game for Rehabilitation of the Wrist Complex and Forearm Complex
 subtitle: The 5th International Conference on Computer Games; Challenges and Opportunities
 date: 2021-10-06T18:19:07.797Z
+summary: Designing four rehabilitation games utilizing a Leap motion sensor using Unity.
 draft: false
 featured: false
 tags: